Raging Wildfires Turn Skies Above Disneyland An Apocalyptic Orange

-Wildfires raging in Anaheim Hills turned the skies over Disneyland an ominous shade of orange on Monday.
+Wildfires raging in Anaheim Hills, California, turned the skies over Disneyland an ominous shade of orange on Monday.

 Some 1,000 firefighters are battling the Canyon Fire 2, which has burned about 6,000 acres and destroyed at least 24 structures, Anaheim Fire & Rescue said.
 According to the Los Angeles Times, 5,000 homes were also evacuated.